 - Quantitative – They’re quantitative because each word corresponds to a number value.
 If a researcher defines a satisfactory experience as a 7 or 8 out of 10 experience, then they can easily compare and chart all the collected data through numbers.

-Of course, there are plenty of ordinal scale examples outside the satisfied/not satisfied response set.
+Of course, there are plenty of ordinal scale examples outside the satisfied/not satisfied response set (including as a type of quiz!).
 Let’s take a look at some of them….

 10 Ordinal Scale Examples